ramrom/rams_dot_files/cheatsheets/vim_cheatsheet.md

     - text block jumps: ( ) { }

 ## MARKS
+- `A-Z` uppercase are global to files, `a-z` lower case are for local file, `0-9` set in shada file
+    - lower case `a-z` marks lost if buffer removed from list
-:marks - list of marks
+- `:marks` - list of marks
-ma - set current position for mark A
+- `ma` - set current position for mark A
-`a - jump to position of mark A y`a - yank text to position of mark A
+- `'a` - jump to position of mark A
+- `y'a` - yank lines from current line to mark `a`

 ## MACROS
 qa - record macro a